Blog Best practices

 Compliance and Security

 Compliance and security are critical features in any lending platform and not boxes to tick.
 In the US alone, consumers lost over $12.5 billion to fraud in 2024.
 This is an almost 25% increase on the previous year's figures.
-Meanwhile, Visa’s 2024 Global eCommerce Payments & Fraud Report indicated that while 82% of merchants are adding at least one new payment method or more in last year showing an interest in diversification, at the same time, 80% struggle to effectively use data and technology to improve AI/ML fraud-prevention tools.
+Meanwhile, Visa’s 2024 Global eCommerce Payments & Fraud Report indicated that while 82% of merchants added at least one new payment method or more in the last year, showing an interest in diversification, at the same time, 80% struggle to effectively use data and technology to improve AI/ML fraud-prevention tools.

 With fraud threats expanding and operational gaps on the rise, lending systems need to support the tools to target this.
-Strong security, including cloud-native architecture, strict access controls, and continuous threat detection, are essentials in dealing with rapidly evolving financial crime.
+Strong security, including cloud-native architecture, strict access controls, and continuous threat detection, is essential in dealing with rapidly evolving financial crime.

 What to Look for When Choosing Your Top Loan Management Software?